-Tool Installation component (ndlaunch) Tool Installation component (ndlaunch)
+ΤοοΙ Installation component (ndlaunch) Example O UserInteractionLevel=Quiet

-Example -o UserInteractionLevel=Quiet

-Installation of FlexNet inventory agent (computer preference) In order of precedence: • [Registry]\ManageSoft\Launcher\CurrentVersion • [Registry]\ManageSoft\Common
+Installed by Installation of FlexNet inventory agent (computer preference) Computer preference In order of precedence: [Registry]\ManageSoft\Launcher\CurrentVersion • [Registry]\ManageSoft\Common

 UserScheduleDirectory

 UserScheduleDirectory applies only on Windows devices.

 Determines the folder where the user schedules are stored.
 A user schedule is run for the specified user account on the machine where the schedule resides.